How to Choose The Right Salt

-What’s Better: Sea Salt or Table Salt?
-As a dietitian, I get asked this question ALL the time as flaky, colored sea salts continue on as a food trend.
-Known for being richer in minerals than regular table salt, sea salt, sometimes called Flor de Sal (flower of salt), is touted as enhancing the taste of food, being more healthful and less processed than “regular” salt.
-Coming to us in colors like pink and black, it is undeniably beautiful but is it better?
+Have you ever wondered how to choose the right salt?
+As a dietitian, I get asked this question ALL the time.
+With the continued trend of flaky, colored sea salts and Himalayan salts it can be confusing to know which to choose.
+Known for being richer in minerals than regular table salt, sea salt and Himalayan salt are touted as enhancing the taste of food and being less processed than “regular” salt.
+Coming to us in colors like pink and black, they are undeniably beautiful but are they better?

 Ginger Hultin,MS, RD, CSO